khizramaqsood95-png/EpiEnhancerAI/README.md

    the feature matrix required to train the AI/ML models.
 Also splits the matrix into train / holdout (test) / unseen sets.
-2. Model Training takes the matrix from Pre-processing and trains (or runs inference with) an AI/ML model: LR, XGBoost, CNN, or Type-2 FLS (Fuzzy).
+2. Model Training takes the matrix from Pre-processing and trains (or runs inference with) an AI/ML model: LR, XGBoost, CNN, or type2-FLS (Fuzzy).
-3. Model Prediction: takes the matrix from Pre-processing and predicts The enhancers using AI/ML models: LR, XGBoost, CNN, or Type-2 FLS (Fuzzy).
+3. Model Prediction: takes the matrix from Pre-processing and predicts The enhancers using AI/ML models: LR, XGBoost, CNN, or type2-FLS (Fuzzy).
 4. Enhancer merging takes the annotated-enhancer output of Model Training and merges adjacent/nearby 100bp bins back into full-length